neondatabase-labs/snapshots-as-checkpoints-demo/README.md

 ### App flow

-- Home page → Start demo: resets both DBs and creates the first checkpoint from v1
+- Home page → Start demo: creates (or recreates) a Neon project for the signed-in user, stores it in the meta DB, applies the v1 mutation to that app DB, snapshots, and creates the first checkpoint
 - Checkpoint page `/[checkpointId]`:
   - Top: timeline of checkpoints with jump actions
   - Tabs: app | meta db | contacts schema
     - app: interactive contacts table (v1/v2/v3 components)
     - meta db: `checkpoints` table from the meta database
-    - contacts schema: columns reported by `information_schema.columns`
+    - contacts schema: columns reported by `information_schema.columns` (from the app database)
-  - Actions: revert (apply snapshot), update snapshot, create/jump to next
+  - Actions: revert (apply snapshot), create/jump to next
   - Next prompt: shows what the next mutation will do

 ### Data fetching

 Checkpoint page fetches data in parallel with Promise.all:

-- contacts for the current version
+- contacts for the current version (using the app DB URL from the current project)
-- contacts table schema (information_schema)
+- contacts table schema (from the app DB's `information_schema`)
-- meta `checkpoints` rows
+- meta `checkpoints` rows (from the meta DB)

 ### Applying a snapshot and waiting for operations

-- `lib/neon/apply-snapshot.ts` calls Neon’s restore endpoint with `finalize_restore: true` and a `target_branch_id` (your production branch), then collects operation IDs from the response
+- `lib/neon/apply-snapshot.ts` calls Neon’s restore endpoint with `finalize_restore: true` and a `target_branch_id` (production branch), then collects operation IDs from the response
 - `lib/neon/operations.ts` polls each operation using the operations API until it reaches a terminal status (`finished`, `skipped`, or `cancelled`)

 See [OPERATIONS_DOCS.md](OPERATIONS_DOCS.md) for operation semantics, and [SNAPSHOT_DOCS.md](SNAPSHOT_DOCS.md) for the restore flow.